waywardmonkeys/optimizing-sw-occlusion-culling/source/care-and-feeding-of-worker-threads-part-1.rst

 To simplify things, I moved the computation of ``mTooSmall`` from ``TransformMeshes`` into ``IsVisible`` - right after the frustum culling itself.
-That required some shuffling arguments around, but it's exactly the kind of thing we already saw in `"Frustum culling: turning the crank"`_, so there's little point in going over it in detail again.
+That required some shuffling arguments around, but it's exactly the kind of thing we already saw in :doc:`frustum-culling-turning-the-crank`, so there's little point in going over it in detail again.

 Once ``TransformMeshes`` and ``BinTransformedTrianglesMT`` use the exact same condition - ``mVisible && !mTooSmall`` - we can determine the list